Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-Returns a status for each block placement instruction given in the request body.
+Returns a status for each block placement instruction given in the request body following this [schema](./schema.blocks.put.response.json).
 The order of these corresponds to the order the placement instruction was listed.

 ## Example